 where j represents the contaminant of interest and “initial” and “final” refer to the values before and after purification, respectively.
-DFs are also characteristic of different process cycles, and will have much greater numerical values in industrial systems.
-Most industrial processes report DFs on the order of 107 for an overall DF.
-An overall DF (DFoverall), by definition, would be described with Equation 4, where j is summed over all contaminants
+DFs are also characteristic of different process cycles, and will have much greater numerical values (typically ~107) in industrial systems, since most industrial processes report overall DFs.
+An overall DF (DFoverall), by definition, would be described with Equation 4: